navya968/Artgalleria/README.md

 # ArtGalleria - Collaborative Art Marketplace

-ArtGalleria is a web application that allows artists to showcase and sell their artwork to art enthusiasts around the world.
+🎨ArtGalleria is a web application that allows artists to showcase and sell their artwork to art enthusiasts around the world.

 ## Features